Joshuaf91/itsMeMario/README.rst

-# itsMeMario
+# Its Me Mario!
-Kill Bowser and save Princess Peach!
+I'm Here to Kill Bowser and save Princess Peach!

 Oh no!
 Bowser has Princess Peach!
 You must navigate the castle, defeat Bowser first and then rescue the Princess while avoiding any hazards.